Cheapest Way to Get a Divorce in Ontario

 Uncontested Divorce Cost

 As of 1 January 2023, the Court Fees for all Divorce Applications in Ontario Costs $669, payable in two installments of $224 and $445.
-The first payment of $224 is payable at the time of filing the application, and the second payment of $445 is due at the time of setting the matter down for a divorce hearing.
+The first payment of $224 is payable when filing the application, and the second payment of $445 is due when setting the matter down for a divorce hearing.

 LEGAL FEES